ubu2020user/NeuronalNetwork-in-R/README.md

 Most of the parts of this neuronal network work.

 The neuronal network example does not work right.
-It has some flaws, that could not be identified and fixed.
+It has some flaws, that could not be identified and fixed in time.
+Nevertheless, it works somehow and is interesting to be viewed.
+Give it a try ;)

 # Introduction #
 In **Main.R** file you find an example how to use the objects and classes.